matheus-germano/learning-nodejs/README.md

 # learning-nodejs

-This is a simple project which I used to practice basic NodeJS, such as create a project, read and delete them as well.
+This is a simple project that have been developed to learn basic NodeJS, such as create a project, read and delete them as well.

 If you want to run it in your device, follow the steps bellow.